donejs/donejs/docs/guide.md

 We can find the build configuration in `build.js` in the application folder.
 Everything is already set up so we can simply make a build by running

 ```
-node build
+donejs build
 ```

-The optimized bundles that make sure that your JavaScript and CSS assets load as fast as possible are located in the `dist/` folder.
+The optimized bundles that load your JavaScript and CSS as fast as possible are located in the `dist/` folder.

 ### Set to production.

-To test the production build, close the current server (with `CTRL + C`) and set the environment (`NODE_ENV`) to `production`:
+To test the production build, close the current server (with `CTRL + C`) and start it with the environment (`NODE_ENV`) set to `production`:

 ```
 NODE_ENV=production donejs start